 When we are stressed out and feeling poorly – even at a so-called low level – our bodies are in a state of high alert.
 There is a sense of being under threat that can continue for hours, days, weeks or months, depending upon our unique orientation to life.
 We might be quite used to this, or simply accept it as a part of living – even as we struggle under the weight of it – physically, emotionally, in our relationships...

 This pressure can seem to come from outside of us, but consider that it actually comes from within us - from our own negative thoughts, unexpressed feelings, or as a response to the early troubling experiences we still carry.

-With EFT, we can begin allowing ourselves to gently have our pain, and find and clear the roots of our present painful circumstances.
-For example, this may mean noticing our thinking that we're not doing or being enough or otherwise pushing ourselves too hard.
-When we tap and allow what's most present for us, a trail can open up back to the early times in life when we developed our strategies and coping skills.
+In short, when we allow ourselves to gently have our pain – to no longer push it away – healing is possible.
+When we tap and allow what's most present for us, a trail can open up back to the early times in life when we developed our strategies and protective coping skills.
 By being present to the feelings, images, or memories that arise while we tap – we create the space for our discomfort (or "stress") to naturally change or evolve.
 In this way, tapping brings relief...

 Do you think your issues might be stress-related?
 If you sense you're stuck in a cycle of stress or struggle, a program of personal EFT sessions can help.
 How often do you really give yourself the opportunity to be present to yourself or notice what's going on under the surface of your current situation?

 If you're new to EFT/Tapping, I've co-written a free introductory manual (available from EFT International).
 Download it here to get started exploring how tapping can help you.